State and Parameter Estimation for a Neural Model of Local Field Potentials: Nested particle filter applied to synthetic data

 The particle filter thus estimates correctly parameters that can be meaningfully mapped from the original model $\psi^*$ to the one used for inference, $\psi$.
 A user with knowledge of $ \{ Y_k \}$ and $\Psi^*$, may interpret the lack of convergence in $\{f_k\}$ as model misfit, while in reality this can be used to refine $\Psi$ used in inference.
 In fact, the model $\Psi^*$ which gave rise to the observations has a time-dependent frequency $f(t)$ whose law is not explicitly included in the model $\Psi$, and the sequence $\{ f_k \}$ tries to approximate it for some time.
 Through propagation, weighting and resampling of the parameter particles, the filter manages to align the estimated parameter to the observed behaviour of the state dynamics.
 This can be helpful in refining the state-space model to better align with the observations, by incorporating an additional dynamical component for $f$ in $\Psi$, suggested by the evolution of the sequence $\{f_k\}$.

 In \Cref{fig:syn_state_obs} we show the observations (\Cref{fig:obs}) and estimated state (\Cref{fig:state}) along with the time evolution in \Cref{fig:time_syn_cos} of both the observations and estimated state at $r=5\mathrm{mm}$.
-In the time series of \Cref{fig:time_syn_cos}, the falling then rising of the frequency due to the chirp input is plainly visible (see also \Cref{fig:syn_f0}).
-To assess the state-estimation error over the spatio-temporal grid, we consider the aggregated root mean square error (RMSE)
+In the time series of \Cref{fig:time_syn_cos}, the falling then rising of the temporal frequency of the state, { as well as the slowing of the dynamics between $40\mathrm{s}$ and $60\mathrm{s}$}, are plainly visible (see also \Cref{fig:syn_f0}).